The following is the process for submitting an IRB proposal. Please contact the IRB Office with questions at IRB@stedwards.edu.

 6. The IRB reviews the proposal.

-The proposal is assigned to faculty reviewers who will check for level of risk to subjects, paying attention to certain parts of the application as required by federal regulations.
+The proposal is assigned to faculty reviewers who then check for the level of risk to subjects, focusing on certain parts of the application as required by federal regulations.

 7. Faculty reviewers may approve the proposal, or request revisions.